NikitaBatlis/mern-task-manager-app/README.md

 # MERN Task-Manager App

-A Task Manager app that was created using Create-React-App, React-Bootstrap, Axios and Router-DOM.
-Express server enpoints performing CRUD operations to a MongDB where user creditials and data is stored.
+A Task Manager app that was created using Create-React-App, React-Bootstrap, Material UI, Axios and Router-DOM.
+Express server endpoints performing CRUD operations to a MongDB where user credentials and data is stored.
 Passport authentication with either local, Google or Facebook login is required to access the dashboard.

 ### Prerequisite
 >#### SERVER: